Joanne-Nguy/Joanne-Nguy.github.io/_scheduled/2025-03-31-chai-creme-brulee.md

 2. Add tea bag and vanilla to heavy cream carton and allow to infuse in the fridge for 4-24 hours.

 Prepare Custard
-3. If using cold infused cream, add infused cream and salt to saucepan.
+1. If using cold infused cream, add infused cream and salt to saucepan.
 Optionally remove bag containing spices.
-If using fresh cream, add spices and salt.
+If using fresh cream, add tea leaves, ginger, cardamom, if using, and salt.
-4. Cook over low heat until hot and runny.
+2. Cook over low heat until hot and runny.
 Let cool for 5 mins.
-5. In a large bowl, beat yolks and sugar together until light.
+3. In a large bowl, beat yolks and sugar together until light.
-6. Slowly stream 1/4 of the cream into the large bowl while mixing.
+4. Slowly stream 1/4 of the cream into the large bowl while mixing.
-7. Add the tempered egg mixture into the saucepot and mix.
+5. Add the tempered egg mixture into the saucepot and mix.

 Prepare Ramekins
 8. Place ramekins into a casserole dish or big pot.
 Fill dish or pot with boiling water halfway up the sides of the ramekins.